 This is where the environment you create comes in.
 Even when learning is child-led, you play a very important role.

-Your child's environment and the experiences this environment affords them shapes their learning timeline and motivates them to learn.
+Your child's environment and the experiences they have in these environments shape their learning timeline and motivate them.

-Interested, but still needing more encouragement to give child-lead learning a go?
+Interested, but still needing more encouragement to give child-led learning a go?

-Here are six benefits of using child-led learning with your children:
+Six benefits of using child-led learning with your children